linkerd/website/linkerd.io/content/2.10/reference/architecture.md

 ### Proxy

-An ultralight transparent proxy written in [Rust](https://www.rust-lang.org/), the proxy is installed into each pod of a service and becomes part of the data plane.
-It receives all incoming traffic for a pod and intercepts all outgoing traffic via an `initContainer` that configures `iptables` to forward the traffic correctly.
-Because it is a sidecar and intercepts all the incoming and outgoing traffic for a service, there are no code changes required and it can even be added to a running service.
+An ultralight transparent _micro-proxy_ written in [Rust](https://www.rust-lang.org/), the proxy is installed into each pod of a meshed workload, and handles all incoming and outgoing TCP traffic to/from that pod.
+This model (called a "sidecar container" or "sidecar proxy") allows it to add functionality without requiring code changes.

 The proxy's features include: